Colin Kaepernick Has a Job

 His football success began a trajectory to the NFL.
 (He also won the Wolf Pack’s “Fireman Award” for stepping up to replace the injured starting quarterback as a freshman.)
 But at under 4 percent black (the city of Turlock, according to the 2010 census, is 1.7 percent black), the University of Nevada-Reno was Colin’s Black Mecca.
 Here, he found black people, but also physical spaces, like the Center for Student and Cultural Diversity, to be comfortably black.

 As a junior in 2010, much later than most and rarely for a quarterback at the university, Colin joined a historically black fraternity, Kappa Alpha Psi.
-He pledged, alongside his teammate Brandon Marshall, currently a linebacker on the Denver Broncos who knelt for the anthem last season, lost two endorsements, and continued to kneel.
+He pledged, alongside his teammate Brandon Marshall–currently a linebacker on the Denver Broncos–who knelt for the anthem last season, lost two endorsements and continued to kneel.
 Joining a black Greek letter organization at a primarily white college is an act of resistance—it’s fringe, it’s typically exclusionary and, most dangerously, it’s founded in pride through a lens unconcerned with white America.
 These are the decisions that make you confusing, that make you difficult to be controlled, that can prepare you to exist, comfortably, in both a black and white world, unafraid of both black and white people.
 Turlock did not see this, and neither did football fans.

 “He still talks to us, he’s still our friend, we’ll go out to his house and hang out with him,” Gregory Elliott, a sophomore Kappa at the University of Nevada, told the school’s website during the 49ers’ Super Bowl run in 2012.
 “I do see him as a positive figure to young black men and young men in general, just to show what hard work can do, and how a person can persevere through life.”

-If you become so engulfed in the present, it’s easy to forget just how immense popularity of Colin Kaepernick was, once.
+If you become so engulfed in the present, it’s easy to forget just how immense the popularity of Colin Kaepernick was, once.
 During that Super Bowl run—after 49ers quarterback Alex Smith went down with a concussion and Kaepernick stepped in, and showed out—“Kaepernicking” became a thing, an ancestor of the dab, only with the added flair of a kiss to the bicep.
 GQ deemed him the most stylish player in the league.
 He became a very visible spokesman for Beats and secured an endorsement with Electronic Arts.
-He was likeable, but he also exuded a confidence many took as flash without substance, the undertone being that Colin was dumb, that his motives were not to be trusted.
+He was likable, but he also exuded a confidence many took as flash without substance, the undertone being that Colin was dumb, that his motives were not to be trusted.
 His array of tattoos (they’re mostly religious) led one columnist to write: “NFL quarterback is the ultimate position of influence and responsibility—he is the CEO of a high-profile organization, and you don’t want your CEO to look like he just got paroled.”
 Colin was a target.

 The 2014 NFC Championship Game was an important game, culturally, in football—two young black quarterbacks were vying to make the Super Bowl—but it was also meaningful, in the way their existence—and assumed values—were pitted against each other as archetypes.
 There was the side-by-side comparison of their Instagram photos, with captions outlining the “good” (Russell Wilson) and the “bad” (Colin Kaepernick).
-There was the caption pointing to Wilson “Hanging Out With His Best Fans,” and then a “Hanging Out With His Best Friends,” next to an image of Kaepernick with clothes and shoes, some of which bore his likeness.
+There was the caption pointing to Wilson “Hanging Out With His Best Fans,” and then a “Hanging Out With His Best Friends” next to an image of Kaepernick with clothes and shoes, some of which bore his likeness.
 There was Wilson, hanging out with a dog, next to Kaepernick, hanging out with J. Cole in what appeared to be the club.
 A Russell Wilson charity event, next to Colin Kaepernick with a private jet.
 And Wilson, in military fatigues, with the caption “Semper Fi”—next to Colin Kaepernick, Kaepernicking, with the caption “Semper Sigh.”
 With today’s thirst for polarity, this went viral, obviously.

-In just a matter of years, Russell Wilson had become, on the surface, Turlock Kaepernick, while Colin floated into territory that we’d never seen before—that of the black athlete who could simultaneously absorb the stereotype of a black “thug” and a white “bro.”
+In just a matter of years, Russell Wilson had become, on the surface, Turlock Kaepernick, while Colin floated into territory we’d never seen before—that of the black athlete who could simultaneously absorb the stereotype of a black “thug” and a white “bro.”
 During this moment, he was sandwiched between two Seahawks, Wilson and Richard Sherman, who was being labeled a thug, with people coming to a defense of Sherman’s character by way of “he went to Stanford.”
 Suddenly, the only one who didn’t fit into a convenient slot was Colin Kaepernick.

 Unless he was your team’s quarterback, it was easy to not buy into the public brand Colin was building.
 I certainly didn’t.
-But I also ached for him, a tough reminder of the reality of being biracial in this country: while often seen as a privilege, because it often is, it can often feel like you are homeless.
+But I also ached for him, a tough reminder of the reality of being biracial in this country: While often seen as a privilege, because it often is, it can often feel like you are homeless.

 Colin was navigating life in the public eye, and most of the judgments surrounding him were based on what you saw, publicly.
 But the reserved young man, that curious guy from The Center in Reno, he never left.
 And there is yet—or is yet to be—another side of Colin Kaepernick.
 If self-discovery and black pride and education are part of one’s past, do not be surprised when they are a part of one’s future.